CRISPRlab/CRISPRclassify/README.md

 # Installation

-CRISPRclassify is implemented in R and is run locally from the command line.
+CRISPRclassify is implemented in R and can be run in RStudio or in an R session on the command line.
 For **MacOS** and **Linux**, just ensure you have met the R and Java dependencies below.
 For **Windows** users, you can use a tool like [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or another command line solution to get access to the Linux command line.

 ### Software requirements:
 - #### **R** >= version 3.6.3